dawnnnn0/SoftDisplacedVertices/Plotter/README.md

 ## Steps:

-First, generate the metadata yaml files if not already available:
+First, generate the metadata yaml files if not already available.
+Note that one need to modify the python script to specify the `input_samples`.
 ```
 python3 getMCInfo.py --sample_version CustomMiniAOD_v3 --json CustomMiniAOD_v3 --outDir ../Samples/json/
 ```